Cross Cave: Archeological site

 Cross Cave exhibits one of the largest deposits of cave bear skeletons in this part of Europe.
 Over two thousand cave bear bones have been found in the cave.
 In addition to the abundance of cave bear bones, ceramic and lyrical remains from the eneolithic period were discovered at the entrance of the cave at the beginning of the first lake.

 Incident

-On 6 January 2024 at 8:00 a.m., a group of three, together with a guide and a trainee guide, went on a tourist tour of the cave, although it was unsuitable for a visit at that time due to weather conditions.
-However, because they had not returned by the scheduled time of 3:00 p.m., other guides went to look for them.
-Because they were not found, the Cave Rescue Service (JRS) was activated at approximately 5:25 p.m.
+On 6 January 2024 at 8:00 a.m., a group of three, together with a guide and a trainee guide, went on a tour of the cave, although it was unsuitable for a visit at that time due to weather conditions.
+When the group had not returned by the scheduled time of 3:00 p.m., other guides went to look for them.
+Failing to locate the group, the Cave Rescue Service (JRS) was activated at approximately 5:25 p.m.

-At around 4:00 a.m., the rescuers found the missing persons at a location in a cave called Cross Mountain.
-They were found on a ledge elevated 10 m above the water level that always remains dry, located about 2 km from the entrance to the cave under Cross Mountain.
-All those trapped were safe and in good health.
+At around 4:00 a.m., the rescuers found the missing persons at a location in a cave called Cross Mountain, on a ledge elevated 10 m above the high water level, located about 2 km from the entrance to the cave under Cross Mountain.
+All those were safe and in good health.
 They were evacuated on the afternoon of 8 January.